 A bluefin reel needs to be matched with the right rod:

 Bait fishing: An 8-foot medium-heavy to heavy rod with moderate action.
-The length provides lifting leverage and the moderate flex cushions the line during surges.
+The length provides lifting leverage and moderate flex cushions the line during surges.
 Fiberglass or composite blanks are preferred for their shock absorption.

-For complete rod and reel pairing advice, see our best rod and reel combo guide.
+For complete rod and reel pairing advice, see the rod and reel combo guide.

 Common Mistakes